 **Santa Spoiler Alert!**

-Research involved going to a reindeer and Santa convention in Tennessee and tracking down healthy reindeer to purchase in Indiana.
-Reindeer have the same digestive system as cows, Pauline explains, and her husband had helped take care of a local elk herd, so it wasn’t completely a foreign concept.
-The local veterinarian doesn’t have a lot of reindeer experience, she notes; they rely on valuable networking with a small but tight community of other reindeer owners around the U.S.
+Research involved going to a reindeer and Santa convention in Tennessee and finding reindeer to buy in Indiana and New York.
+Reindeer have the same digestive system as cows, Pauline explains, and her husband had helped take care of a local elk herd, so they weren’t starting from scratch with their Vermont Reindeer Farm.

 Broe Family Christmas Pumpkin Rolls